piku235/JungiThemeBundle/Resources/doc/installation.md

 **NOTE**

-> Remember one thing when setting a fallback theme resolver.
+> Remember one thing about setting a fallback theme resolver.
 The set fallback theme resolver should always return
 > a theme name for the request

 Final